Contributing to Cosmos

 , socketSize

-, and partBottom
+, partBottom

 fields are all functions of the variant information so that you can customize them for each variation.
 In this example some TypeScript casting, using the types generated after re-running make